TheOtherRolesAU/TheOtherRoles/README.md

 **Version 2.3.1**
 - **New Role:** [Warlock](#warlock)
 - Fixed the bug that the streamer mode did only work for the lobby host
-- Fixed the bug where the Trickster box was invisible
+- Fixed a bug where the Trickster box was invisible
+- Fixed a bug where changes to the server ip and port would only be applied if the game was restarted

 **Version 2.3.0**
 - **New Role:** [Cleaner](#cleaner)